(nye kar' de peen)

 HOW should this medicine be used?

 Nicardipine comes as a regular capsule and as an extended-release (long-acting) capsule to take by mouth.
 The regular capsule is usually taken three times a day.
-The extended-release capsule is usually taken two times a day and is swallowed whole.
-Do not chew, divide, or crush the capsule.
+The extended-release capsule is usually taken two times a day.
+To help you remember to take nicardipine, take it around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take nicardipine exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Nicardipine controls high blood pressure and chest pain (angina) but does not cure them.
 Continue to take nicardipine even if you feel well.
 Do not stop taking nicardipine without talking to your doctor.